stephenberry/glaze/README.md

 >- Note that when expecting a reference, `std::reference_wrapper` is used in the `expected`
 >- `std::string format_error(const parse_error& pe, auto& buffer)` produces a more human readable error, which also points out where the error occurred within the buffer
 >- See [std::expected](https://en.cppreference.com/w/cpp/utility/expected) for more details on how expected works
+>
+>Aditional notable breaking changes:
+>- "type" field is no longer output or used by default for glaze objects in a std::variant since auto deduction for glaze objects in a variant has been heavily improved and tagged variants can be customized so it should no longer be necessary in most use cases.
+See [Variant Handling](https://github.com/stephenberry/glaze/wiki/Variant-Handling) for more details.

 ___